ErpNetDocs/tech/advanced/calculated-attributes/examples/get-value-and-description-of-referent-object.md

 # Get value and description of referent object

-When a value is set to a custom property of an object, a new record is added to the **General.PropertyValue** repository. <br>
+When a value is set to a custom property of an object, a new record is added to the **General.PropertyValue** repository.
 The new record has its own Id, and an EntityItemId, which is the id of the specific object.

 In a calculated attribute, you'll need to filter the value for the specific property (PropertyId) of the specific object (EntityItemId) and then get the value or description.